bzub/config-functions/vault/README.md

 Creates Resource configs to deploy [Vault][vault] on Kubernetes.

+## Function Features

+The function ConfigMap and associated types are defined in [functionConfig.go](./functionConfig.go).
+The `functionData` type in that file has detailed documentation about all available options.

 ## Getting Started

 In the following example we create Resource configs for a basic, no-frills